cjsauer/brand-flakes/apps/brand-flakes/README.md

-#Server
+#Brand Flakes Server

-The server is written using the [Meteor framework](https://www.meteor.com/).
+The `brand-flakes` server is written using the [Meteor framework](https://www.meteor.com/).
 Follow the [installation instructions](https://www.meteor.com/install) to get set up.

 Then, to run the server you can use the `start` script: